CCMB Current Affairs, GK & News

 India begins working on Genome Sequencing of COVID-19

 The CCMB (Centre for Cellular and Molecular Biology), CSIR (Council of Scientific and Industrial Research) and IGIB (Institute of Genomics and Integrative Biology) are working on genome sequencing of COVID-19.
-Highlights The Genome Sequencing is being done to understand the evolution of the virus.
-This will help to learn about the future aspects.
-The blood ..
+Highlights The Genome Sequencing is being done to understand the ..

 Month: Current Affairs - April, 2020